nvaldez/Neftali-Website/README.md

+THIS WEBSITE IS UNDER CONSTRUCTION

-## Welcome to GitHub Pages testing to see how this works
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/nvaldez/website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.